sopra-fs23-group-25/Pictionary-server/README.md

 To Translate a Users guess we created a [`Translator`](https://github.com/sopra-fs23-group-25/Pictionary-server/tree/main/src/main/java/ch/uzh/ifi/hase/soprafs23/translator) class which uses the GoogleTranslate API to translate individual Strings.
 The Translator Class encapsulates this API and provides Helper-methods to simplify the Translation Workflow.
 All [`Guesses`](https://github.com/sopra-fs23-group-25/Pictionary-server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs23/entity/Guess.java) that get submitted are translated to English before they are stored in the [`Game Entity`](https://github.com/sopra-fs23-group-25/Pictionary-server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs23/entity/Game.java).
-## Roadmap
-- Image recognition that allows a user to play against a CPU.
-- Saving and sharing of images painted during a turn.
-- Add more languages to choose from.
-- Add synonym-recognition to Translator to increase consistency of Translations.

 ## Launch and Deployment
 Download your IDE of choice (e.g., [IntelliJ](https://www.jetbrains.com/idea/download/), [Visual Studio Code](https://code.visualstudio.com/), or [Eclipse](http://www.eclipse.org/downloads/)).
 Make sure Java 17 is installed on your system (for Windows, please make sure your `JAVA_HOME` environment variable is set to the correct version of Java).